Interplay between topology and interactions in superconducting chains: Random occupation of the local moments in the chain

-In the random case, with $<n_f>=1/2$, a given site has a probability $p=1/2$ of being empty or occupied by a local moment.
-It is interesting to explore the topological character of the random chains~\cite{desordem1,desordem4,desordem5}.
-Fig.~\ref{fig8} shows the eigenvalues for a chain with 40 sites and 200 realizations of disorder.
-In this case we assume that a given site has a probability $p=1/2$ of being empty or occupied by a local moment.
-This corresponds to taking $<n_f>=1/2$.
-We observe the presence of two zero energy surface states on average for the whole range of couplings, $J \le 1$, as shown in Fig.~\ref{fig8}.
-The wave functions of these zero modes are shown in Fig.~\ref{fig9} showing that these are really surface states.
-Compared to the ordered staggered configuration, where topological superconductivity occurs for $J_c=\Delta$, we conclude that disorder extends the range of topological superconductivity to much larger values of the coupling.
-This is a surprising effect that has been observed previously in similar systems~\cite{desordem5}.
+For the homogeneous case, with a localized electron at each site of the chain there is no room for disorder.
+This is different for the occupation of the staggered configuration, $\langle n_f \rangle=1/2$, where the localized electrons may also be randomly distributed in the chain.
+In the random case, with quenched disorder and $\langle n_f \rangle=1/2$, a given site has a probability $p=1/2$ of being empty or occupied by a local moment.
+It is interesting to explore the topological character of the random chains~\cite{desordem5,desordem3,desordem2}.
+Fig.~\ref{fig7} shows the eigenvalues for chains with 40 sites and 200 realizations of disorder for $p=1/2$.
+We can observe the presence of zero energy modes for the whole range of couplings, $J \le 1$, as shown in Fig.~\ref{fig7}.
+Fig.~\ref{fig8} shows the wave functions of these modes for some realizations of disorder and different values of $J/t$ revealing that, in these cases, they are really edge states.
+In the ordered staggered configuration, topological superconductivity occurs for $J/t<\Delta/t$.
+In Fig.~\ref{fig8}, where $\Delta/t=0.2$ is fixed, we notice the existence of zero energy edge states for $J/t=0.3>\Delta/t=0.2$.
+Then disorder extends the range of topological superconductivity to larger values of the coupling when compared to the ordered staggered configuration with the same occupation, $\langle n_f\rangle=1/2$.
+This is a surprising effect that has been observed previously in rather similar systems~\cite{desordem5}.

-The critical value $(J/t)_c=1$ that we observe numerically for the disordered system with $p=1/2$, is the same as for the homogeneous case and different from the ordered staggered configuration with the same average number of localized electrons per site, $<n_f>=1/2$.
-Notice that can write the interaction between localized and conduction electrons at a given site $i$ of the chain, as $J_i=J x_i$ where $x_i=\pm 1$.
-Consider a random occupation of the local moments in the chain, given by, $P(x_i)=p \delta(x_i-1)+(1-p)\delta(x_i+1)$ for a given site $i$.
-Since the $x_i$s are independent random variables the critical value $(J/t)_c=1$ for the topological transition is a consequence of the invariance of the Hamiltonian under the exchange $J \rightarrow - J$.
+The problem of topological phases in random chains is complex and requires a closer examination.
+The existence of zero modes in chains with $p=1/2$ for $(J/t) \le1$ does not necessarily imply the topological character of the chain in this region of the phase diagram.
+We find that in some configurations, with zero modes their wave-functions are not localized at the edges of the chain, but in the bulk.
+In order to establish the topological character of the random chains a more detailed analysis is necessary.
+For this purpose we consider a transfer matrix approach~\cite{gotta1,gotta2,derrida} that has been used in the study of localization in random chains with different types of disorder~\cite{derrida}.
+This allows to define a Lyapunov exponent that can distinguish between trivial and topological phases of the superconducting chain.